opendocsg/slw-judgments-backfill/2015_SGHC_220/report.md

 **Miscellaneous**

-10     Counsel for the Defendant in the course of the further oral arguments referred to the recent decision of the Court of Appeal in _Citiwall Safety Glass Pte Ltd v Mansource Interior Pte Ltd_ [2015] 1 SLR 797 to support the proposition that a challenge to jurisdiction should be made through s 27 SOPA and O 95.
+10     Counsel for the Defendant in the course of the further oral arguments referred to the recent decision of the Court of Appeal in _Citiwall Safety Glass Pte Ltd v Mansource Interior Pte Ltd_ <span class="citation">[2015] 1 SLR 797</span> to support the proposition that a challenge to jurisdiction should be made through s 27 SOPA and O 95.
 I was of the view though that that case was primarily concerned with the characterisation of the nature of the High Court’s jurisdiction and powers in a s 27 challenge.
 It was therefore not a controlling authority on the issue in this case.

 **Conclusion**